 Conclusion

-Introduced in Uniswap v2 and then, improved in Uniswap v3, TWAP oracles prove to be an appropriate alternative to spot price oracles and off-chain oracles.
+Introduced in Uniswap v2 and then improved in Uniswap v3, TWAP oracles prove to be an appropriate alternative to spot price oracles and off-chain oracles.
 These are the ones that are less susceptible to attacks.
-And, also, TWAP oracle stand much more stronger against fluctuations and flash loans.
+Also, TWAP Oracle stands much stronger against fluctuations and flash loans